History of the Tennessee Titans: 2022–present: Collapse of winning streak

 During the 2023 NFL draft, the Titans selected quarterback Will Levis from Kentucky in the second round.
 Ryan Tannehill began the season as the team's starting quarterback, starting the first eight games.
 However, Levis took over after an injury to Tannehill, starting the final nine games.
 After a disappointing ending to 2022, the Titans had a worst year in 2023 as they finished at last place in the AFC South for the first time since 2015 as they went on the finish with a 6–11 record.
 Two highlights include their 28–27 comeback win over the eventual playoff bound Miami Dolphins after trailing 13–27 with less than 3 minutes left in the game and knocking the Jacksonville Jaguars out of the playoffs in the season finale.
-However on January 9, 2024, the Titans fired Mike Vrabel after 6 seasons being with the team.
+However, on January 9, 2024, the Titans fired Mike Vrabel after six seasons being with the team.

-On January 22, 2024, the Titans hired Cincinnati Bengals offensive coordinator Brian Callahan as the team's next head coach.
+On January 22, 2024, the Titans hired Cincinnati Bengals offensive coordinator Brian Callahan as the team's next head coach.The team finished the 2024 season with a record of 3-14, earning them the first overall pick in the 2025 NFL draft.

 With the first overall pick in the 2025 NFL draft, the Titans selected quarterback Cam Ward from Miami.
-In July 2025, previous starting quarterback and 2023 second-round draft pick, Will Levis, announced he would undergo season-ending surgery on his throwing shoulder.
+In July 2025, previous starting quarterback and 2023 second-round draft pick, Will Levis, announced he would undergo season-ending surgery on his throwing shoulder.Ward was subsequently named the starter for the season.
+The Titans lost five of their first six games, resulting in the firing of Brian Callahan on October 13th.
+Mike McCoy was named interim head coach as the team once again finished 3-14.

+On January 20, 2026, the Titans hired San Francisco 49ers defensive coordinator and former New York Jets head coach Robert Saleh as their next head coach.
+Former New York Giants head coach Brian Daboll was later hired as offensive coordinator.